← Back to QuantegyAI

 The ReAct Pattern

-Hard questions need more than one tool call.
-Activity: ask "how many more people live in Tokyo than Paris?" and watch the agent interleave Thought → Action → Observation — look up each city, then calculate — until it has the answer.
-AI anchor: ReAct is the pattern behind almost every modern agent.
+Complex questions require more than one tool call.
+Activity: pose "how many more people live in Tokyo than in Paris?" and observe the agent interleave Thought → Action → Observation — retrieving each city's population, then computing the difference — until it reaches the answer.
+AI anchor: ReAct is the pattern underlying nearly every modern agent.

 Module 4